-At undergraduate level, programme majors include Computer Engineering, Electronic and Communication Engineering and Information Engineering.
+At undergraduate level, major programme include Computer Engineering, Electronic and Communication Engineering and Information Engineering.
 At the postgraduate level, the Department offers taught master programmes in Electronic and Information Engineering, and Multimedia Information Technology, as well as research degree studies.
 Apart from the Business Management option, the MSc programmes also provide Industrial Research option to expose students to early research experience by undertaking industrial research-led projects in companies or institutions.

 The Department places great emphasis on quality and innovative teaching.
-Course Tutoring Scheme has been implemented since 2010/11.
-Through the guidance of senior students at tutorials, students' understanding of course contents has been enhanced and a learning ambience among peers has also been created.
+The well-received Course Tutoring Scheme has been implemented for years.
+Through the guidance of senior students at tutorials and outside classrooms, students' understanding of course contents has been enhanced and a learning ambience among peers has also been created.
 To nurture well-rounded graduates with real work experience and international insights, a number of co-curricular activities such as Industrial Placement Scheme, Student Exchange Programme and Student Ambassador Scheme are operated in parallel to the academic programmes.